brandonrodriguez/sensorguiProcessing/README.md

 sensorguipy
 ===========

-This repo provides the GUI for sensor motes written in Python.
+This repo provides the GUI for sensor motes written in Processing.